micmejia/bible-dump/NKJV/Numbers/Num 3.md

 From Kohath _came_ the family of the Amramites, the family of the Izharites, the family of the Hebronites, and the family of the Uzzielites; these _were_ the families of the Kohathites.

 ###### 28
-According to the number of all the males, from a month old and above, _there were_ eight thousand [^e]six hundred [^f]keeping charge of the sanctuary.
+According to the number of all the males, from a month old and above, _there were_ eight thousand six hundred keeping charge of the sanctuary.

 ###### 29
 The families of the children of Kohath were to camp on the south side of the tabernacle.